Home Programmes & development opportunities Person-centred Cultures: A Development Programme

 Person-centred Cultures: A FoNS Development Programme

-FoNS is delighted to welcome applications for this unique programme designed to support clinical nurse and midwife leaders to develop person-centred cultures in the workplace.
+From March 2026, FoNS will welcome applications for this unique programme designed to support clinical nurse and midwife leaders to develop person-centred cultures in the workplace.

 Now in its second year, this programme follows on from the hugely successful and transformative Inspire Improvement Fellowship.
 FoNS has been working with nurses and midwives for over 30 years, and is a leader in culture change work in the health and care sector.
 FoNS believes that workplace culture is what determines the experience of staff, patients and residents and that in workplaces that are person-centred, care will be the best it can be, staff will feel valued and enabled to innovate.